 Hugh Beale, Michael Bridge, Louise Gullifer, Eva Lomnicka

-This chapter provides a discourse of the nemo dat rule as the general priority rule, followed by discussions of the exceptions to that general rule.
+12.01 The first part of this chapter consists of a discussion of the nemo dat rule as the general priority rule, followed by discussions of the exceptions to that general rule.
 Nemo dat quod non habet is the general priority rule in relation to all interests, whether absolute or by way of security.
-Fully translated as ‘no one can give what they do not have’, the effect of the rule is that as between two interests, the one first in time has priority.
-The chapter, however, only considers priority between two or more security interests and priority between security interests and absolute interests.
-The only discussion of priority between absolute interests is where absolute interests are used as financing devices, either by means of the transfer or the retention of title.
+Fully translated as ‘no one can give what they do not have’, the effect of the rule is that as between two interests, the one first in time has priority.1 In this book, however, we only consider priority between two or more security interests and priority between...